 Recently, I encountered another angle that I think some business owners would appreciate, after watching a session where Bethany Edwards, co-founder of Lia Diagnostics, pitched her business to the crowd at the 2017 SXSW Dell Experience.

 Bethany and her team have developed a biodegradable, flushable pregnancy test; therefore her business resides in the complex area of medical products and regulations.
+This is a rapidly growing field; other companies in this space have developed tests for other health issues that patients might prefer to be discreet about, which has helped surge the at-home test market.
 I caught up with Bethany later on to get her tips for small business owners in similar areas where the products are complicated and highly regulated.
 Get the interview by clicking Play below.

 In the video, Bethany also shares general pitch tips and advice for starting entrepreneurs.
 But if you are in a complex field or dealing with a complex product, here are Bethany’s specific tips for you: